netdata/learn/guides/monitor/process.md

 ## Prerequisites

--   One or more Linux nodes running the [Netdata Agent](/docs/agent/get).
+-   One or more Linux nodes running [Netdata](/docs/get-startedx).
 If you need more time to understand Netdata before following this guide, see the [infrastructure](/docs/quickstart/infrastructure) or [single-node](/docs/quickstart/single-node) monitoring quickstarts.
 -   A general understanding of how to [configure the Netdata Agent](/docs/configure/nodes) using `edit-config`.
 -   A Netdata Cloud account.
 [Sign up](https://app.netdata.cloud) if you don't have one already.